juanqg/robot_dd/README.md

 Once the environment and packages references are created, you can create the main folders references for ROS URDF and Launch, you've noticed that this model was named **"robot_model_pkg"** you could use any name you want at the catkin_create_pkg sentence described above.

+The **"robot_model_pkg"** folder is the main robot model folder besides the different definitions and references required by ROS to generate your model you may also save your RVIZ settings to easily jump back in right where you left it.

 The main folders to start the development inside ***robot_model_pkg***:
 ```
 mkdir urdf